Table of Contents[Hide][Show]

-The majority of the US population today, anywhere from 30% to 80%, are vitamin D deficient (1).
+The majority of the US population today, anywhere from 30% to 80%, are suffering from a wide variety of symptoms related to vitamin D deficiency (1).

 This is concerning because scientists have found that not only is it necessary for calcium absorption in order to build strong bones, but vitamin D plays a major role in many body processes such as brain development and plasticity, immunity and autoimmunity.